WilsonPercival/WilsonPercival/Optional chaining simple minification bug/optional_chaining_simple_minification_bug_eng.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Экспортируйте в Web (HTML5) с simple minification.
+2. Export it to Web (HTML5) with simple minification.

 ## Observed result